 The EPIC plan will support success in professional and interpersonal communication as students:

-- Employ correct terminology and diction as applicable to their chosen field of study or industry
+- Apply appropriate language when speaking and writing for their chosen field of study or industry

 QEP Tasks and Timeline